 Does Castor Oil Grow Eyebrows?
 The Honest Answer.

-Type "castor oil eyebrows" into any search bar and you will find hundreds of posts promising dramatic regrowth.
+Type "castor oil eyebrows" into any search bar and you'll find hundreds of posts promising dramatic regrowth.
 Some show impressive before-and-afters.
 Some credit castor oil with reversing years of over-plucking in a few months.
-It is a compelling story.
-It is also not the whole truth.
+It's a compelling story.
+It's also not the whole truth.

-Here is what the research actually supports, what it does not, and how to use castor oil for brows in a way that is genuinely worth your time.
+Here's what the research actually supports, what it doesn't, and how to use castor oil for brows in a way that's genuinely worth your time.

 The honest short version

 Castor oil has not been proven in clinical trials to regrow eyebrow hair from dormant or dead follicles.
-If that is what you are hoping for, it is better to know that upfront.
+If that's what you're hoping for, it's better to know that upfront.

 What castor oil can do, with reasonable evidence behind it: condition the existing hair shaft, reduce breakage, and support a healthy environment around the follicle.
 For eyebrows that have thinned from over-plucking, stress, or rough handling, that combination can produce a noticeable difference.
 Just not a miraculous one.